pp-Innovate/FPGA-ZynqNet/README.md

 # FPGA-ZynqNet
-FPGA-based CNN accelerator developed by Vivado HLS ZynqNet(https://github.com/dgschwend/zynqnet) is a Convolution Neural Network designed for ImageNet classification which is similar to SqueezeNet-V1.1
+FPGA-based CNN accelerator developed by Vivado HLS.
+ZynqNet(https://github.com/dgschwend/zynqnet) is a Convolution Neural Network designed for ImageNet classification which is similar to SqueezeNet-V1.1

 Quantization: 8-bit dynamic fixed point